-- design a development plan with measurable performance standards – both the executive and employer should agree to this plan
+- design a development plan with measurable performance standards – both the executive and employer should agree to this plan; and

 - monitor improvement – the monitoring period should be between one and three months.